-Once the panel have settled on a topic, which is decided by the panel and Wiltshire Council's Housing Board, the group gets together and scopes the project - this is defining the boundaries of what the Panel will and will not be looking at.
+Once the Group have settled on a topic, which is decided by the Group and Wiltshire Council's Housing Board, the group gets together and scopes the project - this is defining the boundaries of what the Group will and will not be looking at.

-Overall, the Panel looks at performance and resident satisfaction to establish if services are provided in the way housing services claim they are being delivered.
-After this, the Panel produces a report and then presents it to Wiltshire Council’s Housing Board.
-At that time, the service also presents an action plan.
+Overall, the Group looks at performance and resident satisfaction to establish if services are provided in the way housing services claim they are being delivered.
+After this, the Group produces a report and then presents it to the service.
+The service responds to the Group and can produce an action plan.
 If the Group is dissatisfied with the response and / or actions undertaken by the service, then the Group can raise these concerns to Wiltshire Council's Housing Board.

-"There’s quite a bit of work involved" said Anna, "although we do divide the different tasks up fairly, so it's fair for us all.
-Plus, because we all really enjoy what we're doing and I’m fortunate to have a great group of people involved in the Panel, so it never feels like work!
-In fact, it's a great way to socialise and meet new people."
+although we do divide the different tasks up, so it's fair for us all.
+Plus, because we all really enjoy what we're doing and we're fortunate to have a great group of people involved in the Group, it never feels like work!
+In fact, it's a great way to socialise and meet new people.

 Governance and Scrutiny Officer